Stop Locations

 - Defining a single-use location

-The Addresses API allows you to define a custom geofence that is reusable across routes.
-Defining a single-use location requires that you provide lat/long coordinates each time you need to define the location.
+The Addresses API allows you to define locations of interest with configurable geofences that are reusable across routes.
+Creating stops with single-use locations requires that you provide lat/long coordinates each time.

 It is recommended that you use the Addresses API.
 The Addresses API provides: